-typedef void (XtConverter)(XrmValue, Cardinal, XrmValue, XrmValue);
+typedef void ( XtConverter)(XrmValue, Cardinal, XrmValue, XrmValue);

-XrmValue args;
+XrmValue args ;

-Cardinal num_args;
+Cardinal num_args ;

-XrmValue from;
+XrmValue from ;

 XrmValue to;

 args Specifies a list of additional XrmValue arguments to the converter if additional context is needed to perform the conversion, or NULL.

+num_args Specifies the number of entries in args.

 from Specifies the value to convert.

 to Specifies the descriptor to use to return the converted value.